Avenida Javier Prado

-The Javier Prado Avenue (Avenida Javier Prado) is one of the main avenues of Lima, capital of Peru.
-By its length it is the second largest avenue of the city, after the Universitaria Avenue.
-It goes from west to east, going through the districts of Magdalena del Mar, San Isidro, Lince, La Victoria, San Borja, Santiago de Surco, Ate and La Molina along 135 blocks.
+Javier Prado Avenue (Avenida Javier Prado) is one of the main avenues of Lima, capital of Peru.
+It is the second longest avenue of the city, after the Avenida Universitaria.
+It goes from west to east, passing through the districts of Magdalena del Mar, San Isidro, Lince, La Victoria, San Borja, Santiago de Surco, Ate and La Molina along 135 blocks.

-It is divided into two segments: East Javier Prado from the Arequipa Avenue until its end in the Ate District (This last section is called Prolongación Javier Prado) with a total of 101 blocks, and West Javier Prado from the Arequipa Avenue until its beginning in the Brasil Avenue in the Magdalena del Mar district, with a total of 34 blocks.
+It is divided into two segments: East Javier Prado (Avenida Javier Prado Este) from Arequipa Avenue until its end in the Ate District with a total of 101 blocks, and West Javier Prado (Avenida Javier Prado Oeste) from the Arequipa Avenue until its beginning in the Brasil Avenue in the Magdalena del Mar district, with a total of 34 blocks.
 The Arequipa Avenue is used as a point of separation of both segments.

+Name

-Its name comes from the Peruvian philosopher Javier Prado y Ugarteche, son of the President Mariano Ignacio Prado, who governed Peru during the War of the Pacific.
-Javier Prado, however, was a relevant political figure at the beginning of the 20th century, he even ended up being the Rector of the National University of San Marcos.
+The avenue is named after Javier Prado y Ugarteche, son of President Mariano Ignacio Prado, who governed Peru during the War of the Pacific.
+Prado worked as a historian, philosopher and lawyer, serving as rector of the National University of San Marcos from 1915 to 1921.
+It is divided into two sections by Arequipa Avenue: West Javier Prado (Avenida Javier Prado Oeste) and East Javier Prado (Avenida Javier Prado Este).
+The latter is continued into Ate District under the name Prolongación Javier Prado.

+History

+The construction of an expressway to solve the avenue's traffic issues was discussed in 2001 by Alberto Andrade.

+Route

+The avenue travels through east to west, passing through the districts of Magdalena del Mar, San Isidro, Lince, La Victoria, San Borja, Santiago de Surco, Ate and La Molina.

+Transport

-The Javier Prado Avenue is the fourth most congested street in Lima, and has 29 public transport routes using it.
+The avenue is the fourth most congested street in Lima, and has 29 public transport routes using it.